jackodiamond2/EasyCubistMirror/README.md

 ```

 ## Prerequisite
+Clone this repository
-Download VGG16 model and convert it into smaller file so that we use only the convolutional layers which are 10% of the entire model.
+Download VGG16 model (http://www.robots.ox.ac.uk/~vgg/software/very_deep/caffe/VGG_ILSVRC_16_layers.caffemodel) and save it in the root folder
+run setup_model.sh file using the following command
 ```
 sh setup_model.sh
 ```

 ## Train
-Need to train one image transformation network model per one style target.
+you can train one image transformation network model per one style target.
-According to the paper, the models are trained on the [Microsoft COCO dataset](http://mscoco.org/dataset/#download).
+or you can use the models provided here.
+use following command to train.
 ```
 python train.py -s <style_image_path> -d <training_dataset_path> -g 0
 ```

 ## Generate
+use following line to generate images
 ```
 python generate.py <input_image_path> -m <model_path> -o <output_image_path>
 ```